D-Derinalp/python-semantic/README.md

-# Python Spacy Semantic Similary
+# Python Spacy Semantic Similarity

 This is a Python project that imports Spacy and ready to run on Docker.
 It has sensible defaults for security.